americosfacebook/android-local/README.md

 Aren't the tools out there already?
 -------------------------------------------

 We all agree that the learning curve of the Android development environment is too steep if you just need to create an installable keyboard and auto-correction glossary.
-In fact, if someone came up with a keyboard creation software such as Microsoft Keyboard Layout Creator or Ukelele for Android we would have the digital curve tamed for the inclusion of local languages in mobiles and tablets and this project could move on to producing keyboards and features already.
+In fact, if someone came up with a keyboard creation software such as Microsoft Keyboard Layout Creator or Ukelele for Android we would have the digital curve tamed for the inclusion of local languages in mobiles and tablets and this project could move on to producing keyboards and local linguistic features already.

 On the other hand, at a cost of normally $3.000 for the development of an African language soft keyboard whose localisation efforts are the addition of a few extra accents and marks to an existing English layout the cost is prohibitive and not easily justifiable to would-be donors and crowdfunding networks.